-Based on the information we gave you about how to choose a good password in our How to Make a Strong Password tutorial, as well as how to avoid weak passwords in our Worst Passwords article, we're not surprised that you'd want to try out your newfound knowledge.
+Based on the information we gave you about how to choose a good password in our How to Make a Strong Password tutorial, as well as how to avoid weak passwords, we're not surprised that you'd want to try out your newfound knowledge.
 Before you actually do so, though, here are a few things to remember about changing your password:

 You almost always have to be logged into the account that you want to change your password for, in order to change it.
-The most common exception is if you wish to reset your password (see our How to Reset Your Password tutorial).
+The most common exception is if you wish to reset your password.

 You can usually find the controls for changing your password under the "Settings" page of the website you're on, and/or under the "Security" or "Privacy" sub-category.

 When creating a new password, you usually have to submit your old password as well.
-If you can't remember it, you may need to reset your password instead (see our How to Reset Your Password tutorial).
+If you can't remember it, you may need to reset your password instead.

 Certain websites have certain rules on what your password can be.
 For example, some websites will force your password to be at least (or at most) a certain length, or to contain at least two different types of characters (letters, numbers, or symbols).
 Of course, as we went over in our How to Make a Strong Password tutorial, following these sorts of guidelines when making your password is a good habit anyway.